Compensation policy

 1 - Scope

-• This policy applies to all customers, regardless of tenure type, who live in properties owned or managed by Sovereign Network Group (SNG), other than the subsidiary Sovereign Network Homes (SNH) and SNH’s subsidiaries.
+• This policy applies to all customers, regardless of tenure type, who live in properties owned or managed by Sovereign Network Group (SNG) and/or any of its correctly appointed contractors.

 2 - Purpose and objectives